bbrayan/Image_Processing_Library/README.md

 finding the number of black pixel's in each connected region, also returning those regions as seprate images
 ![](image/multi.png)

-scaling and image to certain dimentions, this can be done a a single images or every connected region in an image as shown bellow
+scaling and image to certain dimentions, this can be done to a single images or every connected region in an image as shown bellow
 ![](image/scaling.png)

 thinning an image